Jets run past Bills, 34-21

 New York (4-5) is still in last place in the AFC East, so talk of a playoff push would be premature.
 However, the Jets showed surprising signs of improvement in two areas where they previously struggled -- running the ball and rushing the passer.

-Running back Matt Forte (14 carries, 77 yards) complained after Sunday’s loss to the Atlanta Falcons that the Jets got too pass-happy.
-But the Jets eclipsed last week’s total of 43 rushing yards in the first quarter with 53, then finished with 194 on 41 carries.
+Running back Matt Forte complained after Sunday’s loss to the Atlanta Falcons that first-year offensive coordinator John Morton got too pass-happy.
+But the Jets eclipsed last week’s total of 43 rushing yards in the first quarter with 53, then finished with 194 on 41 carries (4.7 per carry).

+“Kudos to coach Johnnie Mo (Morton) for sticking with the run, like he promised us he would do,” said Forte, who spoke with Morton and head coach Todd Bowles on Monday to address his concerns.
+“That’s how the running game is, you’re gonna have carries where you get stuffed for no gain, or you get 2 and 3 yards here, and then you get a 20, then you get a 30 and then you get a blockbuster for 51 yards.
+It’s like a boxing match, you’ve got to wear your opponent down.”

+Bilal Powell had the 51-yard run Forte referenced to set up the Forte’s first touchdown of the season, from 10 yards out, to give the Jets a 24-7 lead with 4:16 left in the third quarter.

-Forte scored his first two touchdowns of the season, the second giving the Jets their largest lead of the season to that point (31-7) and sending many fans to the exits as the rout was on.
+Forte’s second TD came after a strip-sack by Jordan Jenkins and a recovery by Demario Davis at the Buffalo 5-yard line.
+The score gave the Jets their largest lead of the season to that point (31-7), sending many fans to the exits as the rout was on.

-Buffalo quarterback Tyrod Taylor threw for a touchdown and ran for one late to pique the few remaining fans’ interest, but the Jets closed it out and won for the first time in nearly a month.
+New York kicker Chandler Catanzaro, who missed two field goals in the rain on Sunday, added his second field goal of the game before Buffalo quarterback Tyrod Taylor threw for a touchdown and ran for another late to pique the few remaining fans’ interest.

-Forte’s touchdown was set up by a strip-sack by Jordan Jenkins and a recovery by Demario Davis to the Buffalo 5-yard line.

 The Jets took a 17-7 lead on their first drive of the second half, marching 74 yards in seven plays, capped by Robby Anderson’s 25-yard touchdown catch on a fade route down the right sideline.
 On the play, quarterback Josh McCown tied his career high with his 13th TD pass of the season.